 Cut expenses.
 Look at your monthly budget and find areas to cut back.
 Cutting things like your cable tv subscription can save you a large pile of money a month — and with streaming services you probably won’t even miss it.

-Four lenders that offer personal loans with no prepayment penalty
+Lenders that offer personal loans with no prepayment penalty

 Be sure to select “Compare” in the table below per lender to see if you meet the minimum requirements.